AppDynamics uses different types of transaction detection rules to define entry points and name business transactions:

 You apply transaction detection rules to tiers using the flexible scope configuration model.
 From the Transaction Detection tab, you can manage rules as follows:

-- Manage rules for individual scopes on the Scopes tab.
+- Manage rules for individual scopes on the Transaction Detection tab.

 - Manage rules application-wide on the Rules sub-tab.
 The Rules sub-tab also shows you the tiers where rules are applied and according to which scope.